sanfinity-Iot/openremote/Architecture:-Clients-and-consoles.md

 Console build and deployment will depend on the specific tools and platform used but where possible the standard tooling and deployment process should be used (TODO)

 # Runtime behaviour
-1. Console is `launched` (e.g. typing URL in browser or opening the app)
+1. Console is 'launched' (e.g. typing URL in browser or opening the app)
 2. Console then displays a splash screen indicating that the client is loading
 3. Client is loaded in a hidden iframe, the URL should include query parameters to instruct the client what functionality they wish to override/provide to the client (see the Console/client API below)
 4. Console registers to receive postMessages from the client iframe